 What makes a crash-tested harness different from a regular harness?

 A crash tested dog harness, as the name implies, has been put through rigorous crash-testing scenarios to ensure that it meets safety standards to protect your dog and human occupants in the event of an accident.
 A car safety harness is designed to be strong enough to withstand high impact forces and is specifically designed to fit your dog to limit injury caused by the harness itself.
 Everyday harnesses are not designed for either of these purposes, and should not be used with the intention of protecting your dog, or yourself, in the event of a crash.
-Not only could an everyday-harnesses easily snap under the impact of a crash, straps not meant for serious forces could cause physical harm to your dog.
+Not only could an everyday-harnesses easily snap under the impact of a crash, but straps not meant for serious forces could also cause physical harm to your dog.

 Will my dog hate it?

 While Bella was a little confused over why we were restraining her in the car at first, she got used to the EzyDog Drive Harness after two or three uses.
 It helped that we got her used to a few short trips with the EzyDog Drive Harness before asking her to be patient with a longer drive.
 On extended trips, we gave her a few extra stretch breaks than usual.
 Most dogs we know tend to associate getting in the car as a gateway to something fun and enjoyable, so we found that the harness after time really just becomes a small yet necessary annoyance to your dog in order to get to something way more exciting.